RexJian/ESP32_NeuralNetwork/README.md

 [ESP-IDF Branch 5.0](https://github.com/espressif/esp-idf) :  Provide a comprehensive environment with rich features, RTOS support, and continuous updates.

 ### File Description
+#### [ADXL345_CollectData.c](https://github.com/RexJian/ESP32_NeuralNetwork/blob/main/collect_data/ADXL345_CollectData.c) : Collect data from the ADXL345 and export the data as a log file
+The program operates according to the following steps

+1. Connect the ADXL345 to the ESP32 using SPI communication

+2. When the DIP switch is turned on, it will record ADXL345 3-axis data.

+3. The data will undergo a series of preprocessing actions, such as adjusting the data length and normalizing the data.

+4. When the DIP switch is turned off, display all data on Putty.

+5. Export the Putty log file to the specified data path.

 #### [SwitchCombineModel.c](https://github.com/RexJian/ESP32_NeuralNetwork/blob/main/ESP32_CombineModel/SwitchCombineModel.c) : Recognize handwritten equation
 The program operates according to the following steps